shootermv/my-news-app/README.md

-# my-news-app
+## my-news-app
-react native mobile news app
+A cross platform (iOS and Android) React Native news app
 # About This Project
 This project purpose was a tech assignment for one of companies i applyed to